Best Honey for Immune Support

 Is manuka honey worth the price for immune support?

-For targeted antibacterial and immune support, manuka unique MGO compound offers benefits no other honey can match—it is clinically proven against specific pathogens.
+For targeted antibacterial and immune support, manuka unique MGO compound offers benefits no other honey can match—it is clinically validated against specific pathogens.
 For general daily antioxidant support, buckwheat honey provides comparable antioxidant levels at a fraction of the price.
 A practical approach: use affordable raw honey daily and keep a jar of manuka (UMF 15+) on hand for when you feel illness coming on or have a sore throat.